asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 A pre-print of the tracker is available here: https://www.medrxiv.org/content/10.1101/2021.02.15.21251788v2.full

-Please cite the Zenodo DOI and the above document if you are using the dataset for analysis.
+This repository is updated every four weeks.
+All raw data and scripts are available here in case more frequent updates are required.
+Otherwise, please feel free to request one.
+It takes about 30-40 mins to run all the scripts and upload them to GitHub.
+Please cite the Zenodo and Medrxiv DOIs if you are using the dataset for analysis.
 For comments, feedback, error reporting, or other queries please e-mail at asjadnaqvi@gmail.com or naqvi@iiasa.ac.at

 ## Challenges with data access